yanglab-emory/yanglab-emory.github.io/index.md

 My PhD work was about developing scalable nonparametric Bayesian model for functional data analysis.
 Since my postdoc training, I have been working on developing statistical tools and efficient computational algorithms for genetic association studies, integrative multi-omics data analysis, with the goal of illustrating underlying genomic etiology of complex diseases.

 ### Research/Job Opportunities
-- We are always looking for motivated Emory students and researchers to join the lab.
+- **We are always looking for motivated Emory students and researchers to join the lab.**
+	- Undergraduate students are encouraged to contact in the end of your sophomore year.
+	- Master students are encouraged to contact in your first year.
+	- Average 10-20 working hours per week during regular semesters and 20-40 working hours per week during summer are required.
-- Please email PI Dr. Jingjing Yang <jingjing.yang@emory.edu> with your updated CV and graduate/undergraduate transcripts to inqury.
+- Please email **PI Dr. Jingjing Yang <jingjing.yang@emory.edu>** with your **updated CV and graduate/undergraduate transcripts** to inqury.

 <!---
 #### Research Assistant for Emory Students